heestand-xyz/Version/README.md

 # Version

-A swift package to work with semantic versioning.
+A swift package to compare semantic versioning.